ayaangrover/obsidian-one/README.md

 The PCB uses MX-style switches with PCB mounting and hotswap.
 The MCU(microcontroller - the device that tells the computer whenever you press a key) is a basic [Pi Pico RP2040/RP2350](https://www.canakit.com/raspberry-pi-pico.html).

+## Why I made it

+My current keyboard(Keychron K6 from #pyramid-scheme) has no function key row, and requires an uncomfortable combo to pause music.
+To fix this, I made Obsidian One which has the extra row.

 ## PCB

 The PCB is in the /keyboard folder.
 Inside is the production folder, which includes the gerber file.